joaopedromattos/MORAL/README.md

 # MORAL

-MORAL (Multi-Objective Ranking with Adversarial Learning) is the codebase that supports our AAAI submission on fair graph link prediction.
+MORAL (Multi-Output Ranking Aggregation for Link Fairness) is the codebase that supports our AAAI submission on fair graph link prediction.
 The repository keeps the training loop intentionally lightweight so that other researchers can import the model, run experiments on the published benchmarks, and adapt the approach